davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Genetic Programming

 Genetic programming (GP) is part of a family of algorithms inspired by the process of natural evolution,  known collectively as Evolutionary Computing (EC).
-These algorithms include genetic algorithms,  evolutionary strategies,  particle swarm optimisation,  differential evolution and many others.   they generally hold the following features in common and differ in implementation and emphasis:
+These algorithms include genetic algorithms,  evolutionary strategies,  particle swarm optimisation,  differential evolution and many others.
+All EC algorithms work by creating a population that randomly samples possible solutions in the problem space, then combines attributes of the best individuals to create a new population.
+They generally hold the following features in common and differ in implementation and emphasis:

 -  codification of a potential solution to a problem into some data structure.
-This  is generally referred to as their chromosome or genotype
+This  is often referred to as their chromosome or genotype
 -  a population of individuals whose chromosomes are  initially randomly generated
  - a fitness function that evaluates an individual's chromosome To see how well it fits as a solution to the problem
 - a method of selecting individuals from the population according to their fitness